-- 10. Exhibitors, parents, and leaders need to request permission from show management to approach a judge to ask questions or critique.
-Under no circumstances may an exhibitor, parent, leader or spectator badger, insult or be argumentative with a judge, show secretary, ring steward, or show officials/staffed by, or on behalf of the exhibitor form completion and forfeiture of awards and /or expulsion from the show grounds for the person and/or exhibitor. - 11.
+9. Exhibitors, parents, and leaders need to request permission from show management to approach a judge to ask questions or critique.
+Under no circumstances may an exhibitor, parent, leader or spectator badger, insult or be argumentative with a judge, show secretary, ring steward, or show officials/staffed by, or on behalf of the exhibitor form

+- completion and forfeiture of awards and /or expulsion from the show grounds for the person and/or exhibitor. - 10.
 The management may, at its discretion, expel any person or persons abusing any miniature horse on the grounds at any time; entry fees and prize money will be forfeited.
 In any 4-H class, the owner/leaser of miniature horses showing signs of undue stress or inhumane treatment must be penalized.
 Any miniature horse exhibited in a class that has evidence of abuse, a cut or abrasion showing clear evidence of fresh blood on the mouth, nose, chin, shoulder, barrel, flank, or hip area, must be considered to be ineligible to receive an award in that class.
-If a body condition score of 3 or less is assigned to any miniature horse by the show manager, judge, or veterinarian, that miniature horse is ineligible to compete in any 4-H show or activity. - Participation of temporarily or permanently handicapped exhibitors shall be decided by show management or the judge, based upon the safety of the individual and/or other exhibitors. - 13.
+If a body condition score of 3 or less is assigned to any miniature horse by the show manager, judge, or veterinarian, that miniature horse is ineligible to compete in any 4-H show or activity. - Participation of temporarily or permanently handicapped exhibitors shall be decided by show management or the judge, based upon the safety of the individual and/or other exhibitors. - 12.
 Judges will penalize for unsoundness.
 The severity of penalty is at the judge's discretion.
-Obvious lameness shall be cause for dismissal from the class, for the safety of exhibitor and welfare of the miniature horse. - 14.
-Once a class has begun, a pattern may not be changed except as may be necessitated by a safety issue. - 15.
+Obvious lameness shall be cause for dismissal from the class, for the safety of exhibitor and welfare of the miniature horse. - Once a class has begun, a pattern may not be changed except as may be necessitated by a safety issue. - 14.
 Age of Equine The age of the miniature horse shall be computed on the basis of a calendar year starting January 1 of the year foaled.
-For example: a miniature horse foaled in 2011 was to be considered to be one year old on January 1, 2012, two years old on January 1, 2013 and 11 years old on January 1, 2022.
-(Based on equine industry standard). - 16.
+For example: a miniature horse foaled in 2011 was to be considered to be one year old on January 1, 2012, two years old on January 1, 2013, and 11 years old on January 1, 2022.
+(Based on equine industry standard). - 15.
 Exhibitor An Exhibitor is the owner or lessee of a miniature horse when entered in a class where only the merits of the miniature horses are to be considered.
 In showmanship classes, exhibitor refers to the person handling the miniature horse. - A. Exhibitor Back Numbers Correct Back Numbers are a show requirement.
 Back Numbers must be displayed on the back of the exhibitor.
 Exhibitors entering the show ring without a Back Number or with the incorrect Back Number will be afforded the opportunity of requesting time out to obtain the Back Number or the correct Back Number.
 Exhibitors not displaying the correct Back Number or no Back number, after the class has been judged may be disqualified.
-Exhibitors displaying no Back Number, after the Judge's Cards are turned in, will be disqualified. - 17.
-Height A miniature horse must be 38 inches or under when measured at the last few hairs of the mane.

-- Registration Miniature horses do not need to be registered to show at Colorado 4-H Shows. - 19.
-Coat Miniature horses may be body clipped or shown in full coat. - 20.
-Hunter/Jumper Horse (Age) A hunter/jumper miniature horse must be 3 years and older. - 21.
-Miniature horses must be at least 1 year old to participate in In-Hand Obstacle/Trail, In-Hand Gymkhana classes and Costume classes. - 22.
-Any exhibitor may wear protective headgear (Certified ASTM/SEI Equine Helmet) in any division or class without penalty from the judge(s).
-Headgear harness must be secured and properly fitted. - 23.
-Fall A miniature horse is considered to have fallen when the shoulder and haunch on the same side have touched the ground or an obstacle and the ground.
+Exhibitors displaying no Back Number, after the Judge's Cards are turned in, will be disqualified. - 16.
+Height A miniature horse must be 38 inches or under when measured at the last few hairs of the mane. - Registration Miniature horses do not need to be registered to show at Colorado 4-H Shows. - 18.
+Coat Miniature horses may be body clipped or shown in full coat. - Hunter/Jumper Horse (Age) A hunter/jumper miniature horse must be 3 years and older. - 20.
+Miniature horses must be at least 1 year old to participate in In-Hand Obstacle/Trail, In-Hand Gymkhana classes and Costume classes.